 Make mini parfaits with granola, yogurt and strawberries.
 We love the budget-friendly wooden spoon tied with pink and white baker’s twine to the cups!
 The pink in the twine and the strawberries look adorable together.

-Make a beautiful tea party tablescape with faux pearls draped around tea cups, doilies, and vintage books.
-This looks like it came straight out of Wonderland!
+Make a beautiful tea party tablescape with faux pearls draped around tea cups, doilies, saucers and vintage books.
+This looks like it came straight out of Alice in Wonderland!
+What’s best about decorating for an afternoon tea, is you can mix and match.
+The less matchy, the more authentic an approach your party takes.

+Back to low cost and where to find cheap décor.
 This DIY 3 tier stand was made with Dollar Tree finds.
-It is incredibly easy to DIY, inexpensive, and will perfectly show off your tea party food!
+It is incredibly easy to DIY, inexpensive, and will perfectly show off your tea party food like quiches, scones, tea cakes, pastries, tiny chocolates and more!

 Of course, you have to dress up for your tea party!
 These lace gloves will add a beautiful, classy touch to your outfit.
 (Source Unknown)